comprido96/LetsDAT-Gridbot/README.md

-# Dual Grid Bot for Drift Protocol (BTC-PERP)
+# Trading Grid Bot for Drift Protocol (BTC-PERP)

-A fully automated dual-grid trading bot built for the Drift Protocol perpetual futures market (BTC-PERP).
+A fully automated grid trading bot built for the Drift Protocol perpetual futures market (BTC-PERP).
 This bot implements a long-biased grid trading strategy designed to profit from volatility within a defined price range while maintaining continuous market exposure.

 The bot automatically places grid-aligned long and take-profit orders based on the live oracle price, reacts to fills by rebalancing the grid, and operates safely using post-only orders.